[Opinion] Race to the bottom: all Polish election outcomes are bad

 On 6 August the office of the president would be vacated.
 The Speaker of Sejm would become acting president and would then have up to 14 days to announce a new vote within 60 days.

-In such a case elections would need to take place by mid-October - unless the government again introduces a state of a natural disaster, which postpones elections by a minimum 90 days.
+In such a case elections would need to take place by mid-October - unless the government introduces a state of a natural disaster, which postpones elections by a minimum 90 days and automatically extends the term.

 This would be a logical step which is in line with many voices, even within PiS, that elections should be postponed until next year or more.